'First Impression' Tarnished for 85 Korean Tourists Turned Away at ATL - Global Atlanta

 The snafu came at an awkward time for the airport — just one day before it would unveil 29 large posters meant to welcome foreign travelers to Concourse F, the international terminal.
 The “Market the Welcome” tourism campaign in partnership with Brand USA includes scenic pictures from around Atlanta and Georgia combined with welcoming messages in six languages, including Korean.

-When airport officials said at the launch event that they wanted travelers’ “first impressions’ to be “memorable,” this is likely not what they had in mind.
+When airport officials said at the launch event that they wanted travelers’ first impressions to be “memorable,” this is likely not what they had in mind.

 Contacted by Global Atlanta, the airport deferred inquiries to CBP, declining to say how its reputation as a welcoming hub could be affected by the incident or comment on protocols for notifying foreign government representatives when such incidents occur.
-About 77,000 international visitors arrived at ATL in 2016, a tiny fraction of the 104 million overall passengers.

 “Hartsfield-Jackson works with all stakeholders, including federal, state, and local law enforcement, to provide a safe, efficient, and welcoming travel experience for our visitors,” the airport said in a statement.